parallelchain-io/hotstuff_rs/README.md

 2. Tendermint require only 2 confirmations for commitment and has a simple leader-replacement flow, but needs an explicit 'wait-for-N seconds' step to guarantee liveness.

 HotStuff is the first consensus algorithm with a simple leader-replacement algorithm that does not have a 'wait-for-N seconds' step, and thus can make progress as fast as network latency allows.

+## Getting started

+If you're trying to learn about HotStuff-rs by reading the source code or Cargo docs, we recommend starting from the [replica](replica) module.
+This is the entry-point of user code into this library.